-Your options for complaining if you are not happy with the conduct of a letting agent you have used to find a private rented home.
+Your options for complaining if you're unhappy with the conduct of a letting agent you used to find a private rented home.

 Complain to the letting agent